poormanslaserscanner/go-sqlite/README.md

     >> load(s,'m'); % will assign table 'm' as variablename 'm' to the workspace
     >> n=load(s,'m');
+    >> load(s) % this will load all tables from the database to the workspace

 If the typical table structure is not found, it will read the table into one cell.